-Program participation is expected for all Quarterly Subgrantee Meetings, the annual in-state Subgrantee Meeting, and the annual out-of-state National Service Training Conference.
+Program participation is expected for all Bi-Monthly Subgrantee Meetings, the annual in-state Subgrantee Meeting, and the annual out-of-state National Service Training Conference.
 Serve Washington expects programs to plan and budget accordingly.
 Consult your Program Officer for additional information or special requests.

-Please also visit our Calendar of Events web page located on the Serve Washington website.
+Please also visit our calendar on the Serve Washington Basecamp for program specific events or the Calendar of Events web page located on the Serve Washington website for external facing Serve Washington events.